UPPMAX/programming_formalisms/docs/literature/README.md

 This paper describes how the weather data, used in the learners project, has been obtained.

+## Summary of `[Chambers, 2019]`

+This comment (i.e. an article that introduces multiple papers) described the current and future challanges of registered reports.

+It has a cartoon that illustrates the difference between traditional science and registered reports.

 ## Summary of `[Forsgren et al., 2018]`